Research

 A major focus of our work revolves around an important unanswered question: Can the wealth of information on the structure and connections of the brain, derived from animal studies, be translated to understand neural communication in humans and disruption in brain diseases?
 Our goal is to use high-resolution approaches to identify similarities and key differences in cellular, synaptic, and molecular features of cortical and subcortical networks in humans and non-human primates.
 The aim is to develop reliable templates to translate high-resolution data on connections and circuit interactions from non-human primates and other mammals to humans, through side-by-side study of the structure and connections in these species at multiple scales.
 Our ongoing work is increasingly focusing on linking (epi)genetics with the anatomical and functional organization of corticocortical and thalamocortical pathways.
 The aim is to facilitate study of complex disorders through a novel framework that can be used to predict connections in humans, where invasive connectivity studies are precluded.

-Neuropathology of Autism Spectrum Disorders
+3. Neuropathology and biomarkers of Autism Spectrum Disorders

 Using the template described above, we study the development of underlying pathology in functionally distinct feedforward, feedback, short-, or long-range brain pathways in individuals with autism spectrum disorders.
 For our neuropathological studies we use donated post-mortem brain tissue from adults and children.
 We model networks that have a role in directing attention, through thalamus and frontal cortex, to mediate social interactions and modulate emotional responses.
 We use circuit data and modeling to test hypotheses about mechanisms of disruption in neural communication at the level of cells, synapses and the larger system.
 We additionally link (epi)genetics with cellular processes and network disruption to elucidate the development of autism and inform potential interventions.
-We are also probing distinct disruptions in frontal-thalamic networks that are consistently affected in autism along with comorbid disorders, including depression, anxiety, schizophrenia, and epilepsy.
+We are also probing distinct disruptions in cortico-thalamic networks that are consistently affected in autism along with comorbid disorders, including depression, anxiety, schizophrenia, and epilepsy.